CIRI Faculty Research and Innovation Activities

 Dr. Michele Villagran Selected to Serve on IMLS Grant Core Team

-Dr. Michael Stephens Joined Advisory Board for IMLS Grant on Civic Engagement
+Dr. Michael Stephens Joins Advisory Board for IMLS Grant on Civic Engagement

 Dr. Stephens will be serving on the advisory board of a recently funded IMLS grant Training Future Librarians for Civic Engagement and City Collaboration.
 The project focuses on civic technology.
 Civic technology is an emerging set of practices in using information and communication tools to foster civic engagement in local geographic areas.
 Researchers at the School of Information at the University of Michigan proposed a three-year project to train librarians on how to work with civic organizations to promote greater civic engagement.
 As part of the program, LIS students will work under the direct supervision of city staff on civic engagement projects, while being mentored by professional librarians.
 The project will also develop LIS curriculum on how to build sustainable relationships with cities, help students work with diverse populations, and conduct the participatory research that is core to most civic engagement efforts.
 The project will develop two Massive Open Online Courses (MOOCs) on theories and methods relevant to civic engagement.
 One course will be oriented to public librarians and the other will be for people working for city governments.

 Dr. Stephens will bring his extensive background in online learning to the group.
 This includes his teaching in our 100% online Information Science program, his work designing courses utilizing open pedagogy and open educational practices, and his experience developing the Hyperlinked Library MOOC in 2013 for library staff professional development.
 Dr. Stephens said: “I believe that the resources developed through this project will offer support and learning opportunities for future librarians to enhance the relationship between citizens and their local government.”

 Dr. Lili Luo Serves as Evaluator for IMLS Grant